Berkeley Landmarks :: Captain Bowen’s Inn

 Daniella Thompson

-Captain Bowen’s Inn (photo: Daniella Thompson, 2004)
+Captain Higgins’ Temperance Grocery Store (photo: Daniella Thompson, 2004)

+Regardless of errors in attribution and dating, this building is an important reminder of the early days of Berkeley.
 In chapter two of his book Berkeley, A City in History, Charles Wollenberg describes the beginnings of the town:

 The first of the founding communities was Ocean View, an informal, unincorporated settlement located along the bayshore, immediately north and south of the mouth of Strawberry Creek.
 The key to its existence was the decision of Captain James Jacobs to anchor his sloop at the creek’s mouth in 1853.